EpicEric/duper/duper_website/docs/spec.md

 - Duper is case-sensitive and must be a valid UTF-8 encoded Unicode document.
 - Whitespace means tab (U+0009), space (U+0020), line feed (U+000A), or carriage return (U+000D).
 - Newline means line feed (U+000A) or carriage return (U+000D).
 - Files must have only one root value.
-Objects and arrays as the root value must always be accepted by a Duper parser, but implementations may allow other values as the root value.
+Parsers must always accept objects, arrays, and tuples as the root value, but implementations may allow other values as the root value.

 ## Comments

-Two forward slashes `//` mark the rest of the line of a comment, except when inside of a string.
+Two forward slashes `//` mark the rest of the line, including the newline, as a comment, except when inside of a string.

 ```duper
 // This is a full-line comment